 Avocado and salmon (or trout) is one of my favourite combinations!
 All the good fats and freshness is all I need to make me happy.
 I can always feel the power after I have finished the salad bowl.
 It clears up my skin and is good for my digestion.
-It’s like a must have salad for me what I want quite often.
+It’s like the must-have salad for me what I want quite often.

 Avocado & Salmon Salad

 - 150 g salted salmon for the salad (you can buy one or make your own salted salmon or trout) – To make your own salted salmon you need: 350 g very fresh & good quality salmon (or trout), 1-2 tbsp (I used 17 g) sea salt*, pinch of pepper, 1 tsp extra virgin olive oil

 - 2 tsp sesame seeds (black or white)